 This may not be a basketball question, but it’s become an internet meme, and we’ve got to ask you about “Who wants to sex Mutombo?” story.

-How did the finger wave come to be your signature move?
+How did the finger wag come to be your signature move?

-Why did the NBA come to ban that?
-Did Does David Stern call you personally?
+Why did the NBA ban the Mutombo finger wag?
+Did David Stern call you personally?

 DM: It came from the players.
 You would hear from someone like Phil Jackson or something, that maybe you better stop what you’re doing it’s costing a lot of money.
 It was good for me to do in the players face, but if I could face the fans and wave my finger away from the players face, it would be great.
 That’s why you see in the last 5 years you can see I started doing it away from the players face.
 So I don’t have to lose a couple of thousand dollars.